mikelinux/fbtruetype-android/README.md

 	$ fbtruetype -f /system/fonts/DroidSans.ttf "TEST"

-  Use the font DroidSansMono and set the font size to 36:
+  Use the font DroidSans and set the font size to 36:

 	$ fbtruetype -s 36 -f /system/fonts/DroidSans.ttf "TEST"